Jeremy Mayfield: NASCAR

-He began 2001 with two consecutive 3rd-place finishes, but was released after the Protection One 400.
+Mayfield began 2001 with two consecutive third-place finishes, but was released after the Protection One 400.
 Rumors circulated around the garage that he had burned bridges with Roger Penske in order to sign a new deal with Ray Evernham's team.
 Rusty Wallace added the next year, that he did not see head to head with Jeremy Mayfield as teammates and that they feuded several times.
 He later provided Jeremy Mayfield with a driving contract in Wallace's lower-tier team in 2005 as a sign of his regret.

 In 2002, Mayfield signed to Evernham Motorsports, replacing Casey Atwood.
 In his first year, Mayfield had four top-tens and finished 26th in points.
 He improved in 2003, winning the pole at the Aaron's 499 and posting twelve top-tens, finishing nineteenth in points.
 In 2004, Mayfield returned to victory lane at the Chevy Rock and Roll 400 to move his team into the ninth spot in the inaugural Chase for the Cup, and finished tenth in points.
 For a while, winning a race to get into the Chase was referred by the moniker "pulling a Jeremy Mayfield."
 In 2005, he won the GFS Marketplace 400, and finished ninth in the standings.
 In August 2006 he was released from Evernham (see below).
 Evernham used Bill Elliott and then Elliott Sadler for the remainder of the season.

 Mayfield signed a contract with Bill Davis Racing for 2007, driving the No. 36 Toyota Camry.
 He ran a total of 13 races for Bill Davis Racing in 32 attempts with a best finish of 22nd at Kansas Speedway.
 In August 2007, it was announced that Mayfield and Davis would part ways at the end of the season.

-Later in the season, he would take over driving the No. 66 car for Haas CNC Racing (then wholly owned by Gene Haas, no relation to Carl Haas, above) starting with Atlanta 2007.
+Later in the season, Mayfield would take over driving the No. 66 car for Haas CNC Racing (then wholly owned by Gene Haas, no relation to Carl Haas, above) starting with Atlanta 2007.
 Late in 2007, he and teammate Scott Riggs would switch rides putting Mayfield in the No. 70 car (later to become the Stewart-Haas No. 14 car) at the beginning the 2008 season.